Asher-Smith wins 100m at Birmingham Diamond League

 UK Athletics is reported to be negotiating a settlement to surrender its rights to host annual events at London Stadium, a 50-year arrangement struck in 2013.

-At Friday's pre-meet media conference, Olympic bronze medallist Holly Bradshaw claimed the Birmingham venue was the "most beautiful" in the UK, surpassing London 2012's flagship facility.
+At Friday's pre-meet media conference, Olympic bronze medallist Bradshaw claimed the Birmingham venue was the "most beautiful" in the UK, surpassing London 2012's flagship facility.

 Plenty more praise followed.